Teacher's hallway song and dance reminds students to stay 6 feet apart | NewsChannel 3-12

 “You gotta be six feet, six feet apart,” she sang Thursday at Envision Science Academy in Wake Forest, North Carolina in a video posted to social media.

-The teacher of 15 years wore gloves and carried a bottle of disinfected wipes under her arm as she soulfully danced in the hallway warning students with her social distancing jingle.
+The teacher of 15 years wore gloves and carried a bottle of disinfecting wipes under her arm as she soulfully danced in the hallway warning students with her social distancing jingle.

 “My fellow teachers kept repeating “Stay six feet apart!
 That’s not six feet,” Drew said.
 So, she turned the safety guidelines into a melody.